inaimathi/langnostic/resources/public/content/tipjar.md

 ### Hire Me

-If you've got the need for a programmer for a 5-to-30-hour-long project, are fine with it being built in some Lisp or ML flavor, think I might be able to handle the challenge, and can pay my hourly rate, get in touch with me and give me something interesting to hack on.
+If you've got the need for a programmer for a 5-to-30-hour-long project, are fine with it being built in some Lisp, Python or ML flavor, think I might be able to handle the challenge, and can pay my hourly rate, get in touch with me and give me something interesting to hack on.